Hello Gigi and Reg,

 Dear Gigi and Reg.
 I was able to express my thanks to all of the wonderful sponsors who contributed in some way to making CLASS possible.
 Fact of the matter is I am finding very hard to put in to words what CLASS has meant to me and the way I ride to both of you and your fine team of instructors.
 It is not often in ones life-time that an event or circumstance has such a profound effect on the way one lives life.
 CLASS is one of those events.
 To say my riding has improved would be a gross understatement.
 Following our CLASS on Sept.
 5th and 6th, I spent the remainder of my 2 weeks of holiday time practicing and going over and over again whatever I could remember about the wonderful learning experience I had just encountered.
 I look forward to next year with great anticipation because I know that I will be doing everything I can to attend more of your training CLASSes.
 It was an absolute pleasure to meet both of you and until we meet again, please take care.
 Glenn

-I would like to say how absolutely impressed I was with my CLASS experience at Streets of Willow on 9/5 and 9/6.
-I have been to CLASS once before, back in May of 2007.
+I would like to say how absolutely impressed I was with my CLASS experience at Streets of Willow.
+I have been to CLASS once before, about 5 years ago.
 I don't think I fully realized how incredible this school was until this more recent visit, however.

 I have been to many other schools and trackdays since my first CLASS ride, including Freddie Spencer's, Keith Code's, and Kevin Schwantz's schools.
 While each school definitely adds something new to the table and offers up a different view on riding, no other school does it with such value as CLASS.
 Having over 100,000 miles of riding experience under my belt already as a young man, I have had experience with bikes that usually comes with lots of money, time, and age.
 Rarely do you see riders have such opportunities and fortune as the life I get to live!
 However, I have to learn not to be so cocky!
 I came to CLASS thinking "Hey, that's a cheap track day for me and I can bring my new track-riding buddy along!"
 What I wasn't prepared for was how much the staff would help me realize many aspects of riding I hadn't considered before.
 Maybe my experience now lets me see the value of the teachings, or perhaps I can just relate much better now.
 Whatever it was, I walked away from this experience in awe.
 You guys put on a fantastic show; I'm definitely coming along any time I can.